BalvinderSin/landing-page/README.md

 # landing-page
-Created a landing page from a given image.
+Created a landing page from a given design in an image.